Welcome to the Chairperson's Toolkit Help Section!

 Over the coming years we will endeavor to expand your purchasing power further with other Scholastic offers and programs.
 At this time Scholastic Dollars cannot be used at the Scholastic Store or for the purchase of products from other Scholastic sources like Scholastic Book Clubs or the Scholastic Library Publishing Group.

-How often is the School Resource Catalog updated?
+How often is the Scholastic Dollars Catalog updated?

 The printed catalog is updated each September.
 You will receive the newest catalog in your Book Fair Planning Kit.
 The online Catalog is updated daily and contains hundreds more products than the printed catalog.